 It consists of 92% of water content.
-It makes it an excellent snack for summer as it will keep you cool and also is filling.
+It makes it an excellent snack for summer as it will keep you cool and is filling.
 Besides, it is a highly nutritious fruit.
-Not just the red flesh in the middle is consumable and containing nutrients.
+Not just the red flesh in the middle is consumable and contains nutrients.
 But the white flesh near the shell is healthy as well.

 Commonly Known as

 Nutritional profile per 100 gms

 - Carbohydrate: 8mg

 Source: USDA & Google